chen3feng/blade-build/doc/en/build_file.md

 )
 ```

-It is also an explanation, just need to list the target name, source file name and dependency name (may not be).
+It is declarative, just need to list the target name, source file name and dependency name
+(if any), no compiling and linking command is required to specified.

 ## Style Suggestion ##